martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ----

 # Logging in
-The login page presents a text box for entering a password.
-The default password is **opendoor**.
+The login page presents a text box for entering name a password.
+The default name is **admin**.
+For the first installation, a random password will be generated (this password must then be changed in the settings for a different password!
 It is recommended that you change to a new password on the Options page.
-Enter the password and click the **LOGIN** button.
+Enter the your name and password and click the **LOGIN** button.

 ----